servo/servo/tests/wpt/webgl/tests/py/lint/README.md

 patterns or directory-name patterns (just as you would when, e.g., executing shell commands from the command line).

-Finally, to whitelist just one line in a file, use the following format:
+Finally, to allowlist just one line in a file, use the following format:

 ```
 ERROR TYPE:file/name/pattern:line_number
 ```

-For example, to whitelist just line 128 of the file `example/file.html` such that any `TRAILING WHITESPACE` error the lint tool would report for that line is suppressed, add the following to the `lint.whitelist` file.
+For example, to allowlist just line 128 of the file `example/file.html` such that any `TRAILING WHITESPACE` error the lint tool would report for that line is suppressed, add the following to the `lint.allowlist` file.

 ```
 TRAILING WHITESPACE:example/file.html:128